The Getty

 • Descriptor Form and Use

-Descriptors should be nouns.
-Use of the singular or plural form is decided on the basis of literary warrant and common usage.
+Descriptors should be nouns in this facet.
+Use of the singular or plural form as decided by literary warrant and common usage.
 Provide adjectival forms as alternate descriptors in some cases (e.g., for Buddhism, alternate descriptor = Buddhist).
 Keep in mind that descriptors and alternate descriptors may be used by end users in combination with other terms (e.g., Buddhist + monasteries; Inuit + customs).
 For further discussion regarding descriptors, see 3.3 Terms.

 3.1.1.6.7